Yandex Forms API usage examples

 """

-Publish form.
+Publish a form.

-The form won't be published if:
+The form will not be published in the following cases:

 - The form is blocked.